sparkfabrik/company-playbook/content/tools-and-policies/tasks-and-time-tracking.md

 Approved tasks have a time budget on Toggl and the tracked time is counted against that time budget.
 Should a customer extend the budget, the task will be updated/extended or a new task will be created, depending on what makes more sense in the context.

 Project/Customer leads should take care of keeping things consistent in terms of issue tracking, using [Gitlab's Milestones](https://docs.gitlab.com/ee/user/project/milestones/).
-Create a milestone with the same name as the related task (`[Agreement Code] Task Name`) and add all issues partaining to this task in there.
+Create a milestone with the same name as the related task (`[Agreement Code] Task Name`) and add all issues related to this task there.

 ### Warranty

 Each customer project has a _Warranty_ task in it.
 This is a "rolling" task, in that it has no time budget assigned.
-Administrtion will get a monthly chunk of the time entries for reporting.
-It is important to undestand that, should we discover that a warranty issue is not actually covered by warranty (it happens sometimes), we will move it where it belongs (Support or other tasks): to this extent, **it is mandatory that each time entry refers to an issue on the tracker**.
+Administration will get a monthly chunk of the time entries for reporting.
+It is important to understand that, should we discover that a warranty issue is not actually covered by the warranty (it happens sometimes), we will move it where it belongs (Support or other tasks): to this extent, **it is mandatory that each time entry refers to an issue on the tracker**.

 ### Support

-Most of the time, who stands in the front line is most likely to track time under this task.
+Most of the time, those who stand in the front line are most likely to track time under this task.
 As the _Warranty_ task, this is also a rolling activity and we can see it as a catchall for the many different tasks a project/customer lead must undergo from day to day.

-It is very unlikely that you can refer an issue for such type of activities: having a phone call, reviewing the project status, replying mails etc have too much overhead in tracking.
-To make some distinction during reporting and lifecycle analysis, there is four tags to apply to time entries that falls under _Support_ umbrella:
+It is very unlikely that you can refer an issue for such types of activities: having a phone call, reviewing the project status, replying to emails, etc. have too much overhead in tracking.
+To make some distinction during reporting and lifecycle analysis, there are four tags to apply to time entries that fall under the _Support_ umbrella:

-* **Customer care**: when you help a customer doing stuff or making sense out of something.
+* **Customer care**: when you help a customer do stuff or make sense out of something.
 * **Estimation**: when you devote time to estimate new features, projects or improvements.
-* **Project Management**: all activites partaining to helping the team and the customer getting _approved tasks_ done (agile events, validation, grooming, etc)-
+* **Project Management**: all activities pertaining to helping the team and the customer get _approved tasks__ done (agile events, validation, grooming, etc)-
 * **Issue checking**: when an issue is raised you may have to spend time making sure it is properly detailed or to verify it is actually relevant (think about bug tracking for example).
 Here is where you'll track such time.

 Not all these entries will result in a cost for the customer, so don't worry about this: **just track everything you do**!
 You will be engaged in analysis by the administration during the reporting phases.

-In addition, all time entries for those very small activities agreed with the customer by mail or without a purchase order, which we performe from time to time, such as security updates, small and sporadic changes, etc, must be tracked as `Support`.
+In addition, all time entries for those very small activities agreed with the customer by mail or without a purchase order, which we perform from time to time, such as security updates, small and sporadic changes, etc, must be tracked as `Support`.
 When you track a `Support` entry of that kind **it is important that you refer to an issue and provide a sound description** since no written contract or purchase order will help us track the request during reporting.

 #### Support tags examples

-Find below some examples on how to use those tags.
+Find below some examples of how to use those tags.

 | Source | Event | Tag | Notes |
 | ------ | ----- | --- | ----- |